Maple Leaf Sports & Entertainment

 Maple Leaf Sports & Entertainment Ltd. (MLSE) is a professional sports and commercial real estate company based in Toronto, Ontario, Canada.
 With assets that include franchises in four of the six major professional sports leagues in the United States and Canada, it is the largest sports and entertainment company in Canada, and one of the largest in North America.

-The primary holdings of the company are its major sports franchises, the Toronto Maple Leafs of the National Hockey League, Toronto Raptors of the National Basketball Association, Toronto Argonauts of the Canadian Football League, and Toronto FC of Major League Soccer, as well as their minor league farm teams, the Toronto Marlies of the American Hockey League (AHL), Raptors 905 of the NBA G League, and Toronto FC II of MLS Next Pro, respectively.

-In addition, it owns Scotiabank Arena (originally named Air Canada Centre), the home arena of the Maple Leafs and Raptors, and the OVO Athletic Centre (originally named BioSteel Centre), the practice facility for the Raptors.
-MLSE also manages or has invested in several other sports facilities including BMO Field, home of Toronto FC and the Toronto Argonauts; Coca-Cola Coliseum, home of the Marlies and future home of the Toronto Tempo of the Women's National Basketball Association; Ford Performance Centre, the practice facility of the Maple Leafs and Marlies; BMO Training Ground practice facility for Toronto FC and home of Toronto FC II and the TFC Academy; and Lamport Stadium, practice facility for the Argonauts.
+The company's primary holdings are its sports franchises, the Toronto Maple Leafs of the National Hockey League, Toronto Raptors of the National Basketball Association, Toronto Argonauts of the Canadian Football League, and Toronto FC of Major League Soccer, as well as their minor league farm teams, the Toronto Marlies of the American Hockey League (AHL), Raptors 905 of the NBA G League, and Toronto FC II of MLS Next Pro.
+In addition, it owns Scotiabank Arena, home arena of the Maple Leafs and Raptors, and OVO Athletic Centre, practice facility for the Raptors.
+MLSE also manages or has invested in several other sports facilities including BMO Field, home of Toronto FC and the Toronto Argonauts, Coca-Cola Coliseum, home of the Marlies and Toronto Tempo of the Women's National Basketball Association, Ford Performance Centre, practice facility of the Maple Leafs and Marlies, BMO Training Ground, practice facility for Toronto FC and Toronto FC II and home of the TFC Academy, Lamport Stadium, practice facility for the Argonauts, and Mississauga Sports and Entertainment Centre, home and practice facility of Raptors 905.